Semi-discrete modeling of systems of wedge disclinations and edge dislocations via the Airy stress function method: Introduction

-With Section \ref{sub:dipole} we begin our investigation of systems of disclination dipoles which we then conclude in Section \ref{sc:four}.
-As length scales and mutual distances between disclinations are regarded as model parameters and as we are interested in the asymptotics of such parameters, we call the modeling of Sections \ref{sub:dipole} and \ref{sc:four} of \textit{interacting} disclinations.
-The dependence of both the minimizers and the energy scaling regimes on these length scales will be dictated by loading terms for the problem formulated in the Airy variable, and will follow from global minimization of the total energy of the system and not from \emph{a priori} assumptions.
+In Section \ref{sc:isolated_disclinations}, we study the mechanical problem for systems of isolated disclinations formulated in terms of the Airy potential.
+With Section \ref{sub:dipole}, we begin our investigation of systems of disclination dipoles which we then conclude in Section \ref{sc:four}.
+Length scales and mutual distances between disclinations are regarded as model parameters, of which we study the asymptotics.
 We operate by directly computing the limits of energy minima and minimizers; a more general approach via $\Gamma$-convergence \cite{Braides02,DalMaso93} is not explored in this paper.
+We stress that the results in Section~\ref{sc:four} are written for finite systems of disclination dipoles and dislocations.
+In particular, Theorem~\ref{CLequiv} fully characterizes the energy of a finite system of dislocations: the renormalized energy in~\eqref{ren_en_dislo} contains information on the mutual interaction of the dislocations.